 The Wonga Beach foreshore is valued for a number of reasons.
+The long length of Wonga Beach and the near-pristine condition of the northern end of the beach support a number of habitats for vulnerable marine species.
+The foreshore and beach areas are also enjoyed for their recreational value.
 These values support the management of the foreshore area.
 The following section outlines the social, cultural and environmental values that have been identified for the Wonga Beach foreshore area, as well as describing any threats or challenges to these values.